ruby/ruby/spec/ruby/README.md

     $ ../mspec/bin/mspec :library
     $ ../mspec/bin/mspec :capi

+### Sanity Checks When Running Specs

+A number of checks for various kind of "leaks" (file descriptors, temporary files, threads, subprocesses, `ENV`, `ARGV`, global encodings, top-level constants) can be enabled with `CHECK_LEAKS=true`:

+    $ CHECK_LEAKS=true ../mspec/bin/mspec

+New top-level constants should only be introduced when needed or follow the pattern `<ClassBeingTested>Specs` such as `module StringSpecs`.
+Other constants used for testing should be nested under such a module.

+Exceptions to these rules are contained in the file `.mspec.constants`.
+MSpec can automatically add new top-level constants in this file with:

+    $ CHECK_LEAKS=save mspec ../mspec/bin/mspec file

 ### Contributing and Writing Specs

 See [CONTRIBUTING.md](https://github.com/ruby/spec/blob/master/CONTRIBUTING.md) for documentation about contributing and writing specs (guards, matchers, etc).